dsheedes/write-limit/README.md

 Firstly, include `writeLimit.js` after including `jQuery`.
 Now you're ready to use it!

- - Hook the plugin to a text file
+ - Hook the plugin to an input field / textarea
     ```js
     $("#input-field").writeLimit();
     ```